 We designed and conducted a pilot study for Energy Trust of Oregon and Earth Advantage to create a miles per gallon type metric for measuring the energy performance of new and existing homes.
 The project won the 2009 RESNET Industry Innovation Award.
-A description and the full report of our findings are on the Earth Advantage website.
+Here is the current program and the full report.

 Living Spaces Design, Portland, Oregon, 2003-2009

 This was our green home remodeling design company that used a holistic approach including behavioral, furniture, and architectural solutions.
-Over the course of 5 years we worked with approximately 150 clients. http://www.createthegoodlife.org/livingspacesdesign/index.html
+Over the course of 5 years we worked with approximately 150 clients.
+We are kept an archive of that website.

 S.T.A.R.
 Program, Portland, Oregon, 2007

-Beth designed the Sustainability Training for Accredited Real Estate Professionals as a two day experientially based educational program for marketing, selling, and communicating with the public about green homes. http://www.earthadvantage.com/realtor.php
+Beth designed the Sustainability Training for Accredited Real Estate Professionals as a two day experientially based educational program for marketing, selling, and communicating with the public about green homes.
+The program is now called Earth Advantage Broker.

 Green Home Forum, Green Building Round Up, Shop Talk, Portland, 2003-2009

-These are three on-going events we designed and participated in for the purpose of furthering knowledge about green home design for the public and green home professionals. http://www.createthegoodlife.org/livingspacesdesign/greenhomeforum/home.html
+These are three on-going events we designed and participated in for the purpose of furthering knowledge about green home design for the public and green home professionals.
+We are kept an archive of that website.

 Bridges Green Business Network, Portland, Oregon, 2005